-This foretaste of the new creation-of a world transfigured-is also experienced by the Church in the countenance of her saints who, through their spiritual struggles and virtues, have already revealed the image of the Kingdom of God in this life, thereby proving and affirming that the expectation of a world of peace, justice, and love is not a utopia, but the substance of things hoped for (Heb 11:1), attainable through divine grace and spiritual struggle.
+This foretaste of the new creation-of a world transfigured-is also experienced by the Church in the countenance of her saints who, through their spiritual struggles and virtues, have already revealed the image of the Kingdom of God in this life, thereby proving and affirming that the expectation of a world of peace, justice, and love is not a utopia, but the substance of things hoped for (Heb 11:1), attainable through the grace of God and man's spiritual struggle.

 Finding constant inspiration in this expectation and foretaste of the Kingdom of God, the Church cannot remain indifferent to the problems of humanity in each period.
-On the contrary, she shares in our anguish and existential problems, taking upon herself-as the Lord did-our suffering and wounds, which are caused by evil in the world and, like the Good Samaritan, pouring oil and wine upon our wounds through a patient, comforting (Rom 15:4; Heb 13:22), and loving word (Lk 10:34).
+On the contrary, she shares in our anguish and existential problems, taking upon herself-as the Lord did-our suffering and wounds, which are caused by evil in the world and, like the Good Samaritan, pouring oil and wine upon our wounds through words of patience and comfort (Rom 15:4; Heb 13:22), and through love in practice.
 The world addressed to the world is not primarily meant to judge and condemn the world (cf. Jn 3:17; 12:47), but rather to offer to the world the guidance of the Gospel of the Kingdom of God-namely, the hope and assurance that evil, no matter its form, does not have the last word in history and must not be allowed to dictate its course.